wal615/Stat-lab-documents/README.md

     1. Open a terminal and navigate to your local folder, and input following commands:
     2.  `git init`: initiate and create the git documents
+    3.  `git status`: check the changes of documents since last push
-    3.  `git add .`: add all the modifications to your folder, note `git add . -u` is for add all the deleting to your folder
+    4.  `git add .`: add all the modifications to your folder, note `git add . -u` is for add all the deleting to your folder
-    4.  `git commit -m "first commit"`: commit all the changes to the folder
+    5.  `git commit -m "first commit"`: commit all the changes to the folder
-    5.  `git remote add origin git@github.com:username/your_folder`:
+    6.  `git remote add origin git@github.com:username/your_folder`:
         link your local folder to your github folder(only run once)
-    6.  `git push -u origin master`: update all the changes to your github folder (remote repo)
+    7.  `git push -u origin master`: update all the changes to your github folder (remote repo)
 5. Now you can [copy](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)